sstur/drift/readme.md

 build some real-world apps to see how it performs.

 ##Goals
-The goal of PlatformJS is not to compete with full-blown Node frameworks like Express, but to provide a minimal layer of request routing, view templating and data modelling with a normalized API for very different underlying platforms.
+The goal of Drift is not to compete with full-blown Node frameworks like Express, but to provide a minimal layer of request routing, view templating and data modelling with a normalized API for very different underlying platforms.

 Because of the inconsistencies in web platforms, we have to roll our own module loader and abstraction layers for